Colleges

 Stay on track with your grades and your extracurricular activities.

 Colleges will continue to look at what you’ve done in your senior year after you’ve submitted your application.
-Maintain your GPA in your courses and stay committed to any extracurricular activities you’ve been involved with so that your admission is never in jeopardy!
+Maintain your GPA and stay committed to any extracurricular activities you’ve been involved with so that your admission is never in jeopardy!

 Always continue your scholarship search.